-ZONE OF VISUAL Wide-area Local INFLUENCE
+ZONE OF VISUAL INFLUENCE: Local/ Wide-area

 The visible extent, or viewshed, is "the outer boundary defining a view catchment area, usually along crests and ridgelines" (Oberholzer, 2005).
 In order to define the extent of the possible influence of the proposed project, a viewshed analysis was undertaken from the proposed site at a specified height above ground level.
-The extent of the Zone of Visual Influence is defined as Wide-area Local for the following reasons:
+The viewshed extent is defined as Local for the following reasons:

-- The extent is predominantly contained within the Foreground/ Mid Ground (approximately 6km) as there is limited raised ground on the project development area - The hilly landscape of the surrounding terrain fragments clear views of the project area, with exposure to the proposed landscape change mainly contained to the foreground areas.
+- The extent is predominantly contained within the Foreground/ Mid Ground but due to the height of the monopoles in relation to the flat terrain to the north, west and east, the viewshed has the potential to extend further into these sectors. - The hilly landscape of the surrounding terrain fragments clear views of the substations and OHPL, with exposure to the proposed landscape change mainly contained to the foreground areas. - The relatively small visual footprint of the monopoles contains the ZVI to within the Foreground/ Mid-ground (6km approx.)